Milky Way and Night Landscape

 Mark plans to stay out shooting until midnight and later, visiting wilderness landscapes as well as artificially lit scenes.
 Possible field locations include the area’s numerous lakes and ponds, rivers and streams, waterfalls, marshlands and quaint villages.

-Come expand your image-making beyond daylight shooting, creating images that evoke the majesty, awe and wonder of the Adirondacks at night!
+Come expand your image-making beyond daylight shooting, creating images that evoke the majesty, awe and wonder of the Adirondack landscape and the Milky Way.

 Camera Skills Needed